Nikon D610 vs D7100

-The review scores listed above should be treated with care, though.
+Care should be taken when interpreting the review scores above, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 - Canon 1D Mark II N vs Nikon D7100

 - Canon 1D Mark IV vs Nikon D7100

 - Canon 1Ds vs Nikon D7100

 - Canon 5D Mark III vs Nikon D7100